-What adverse events were observed in the clinical study?
+What adverse events were observed in the clinical studies?

-The most common adverse events that were related to the Gel-One® injection were knee pain, swelling, and effusion.
-No device-related serious adverse events were observed in the clinical study.
+The most common adverse events that were related to the Gel-One[®] injection were knee pain, swelling, and effusion.
+No device-related serious adverse events were observed in the clinical studies.

-Other adverse events were: injection site pain, bruising, redness, reaction; knee stiffness, muscular weakness, spasms, synovitis, warmth; hip pain; dizziness; skin redness; rash; itching; back pain; headache; hypertension; swelling; effusion; migraine; contusion; burning sensation; increased blood liver enzyme, alkaline phosphatase, urea; and increased or decreased white blood cell count.
+Other adverse events that were related to the Gel-One[®] injection were: injection site pain, swelling, bruising, redness, and reaction; knee stiffness, muscular weakness, spasms, synovitis, warmth, popping; hip pain; dizziness; skin redness; rash; hives; itching; back pain; headache; hypertension; swelling; effusion; migraine; contusion; burning sensation; leg edema; increased blood liver enzyme, alkaline phosphatase, urea; and increased or decreased white blood cell count.